r4ds/bookclub-tidytext/README.md

-# R4DS Text Mining with R Using R Book Club
+# R4DS Text Mining with R Book Club

-Welcome to the Text Mining with R!
+Welcome to the R4DS Text Mining with R Book Club!

 We are working together to read [_Text Mining with R_](https://www.tidytextmining.com/) by Julia Silge and David Robinson (O'reilly Media, Inc, copyright 2017, 9781491981658).
-Join the #book_club-islr channel on the [R4DS Slack](https://r4ds.io/join) to participate.
+Join the #book_club-tidytext channel on the [R4DS Slack](https://r4ds.io/join) to participate.
 As we read, we are producing [notes about the book](https://r4ds.github.io/bookclub-tidytext/).

 ## Meeting Schedule